changliao1025/hexwatershed_tutorial/README.md

 - conda 4.10 and above (anaconda or miniconda)

+- Visual Studio Code with the Python extension to run the examples.

 You need addition tools (e.g., QGIS) to visualize some of the model results.
 Depending on your system, these tools can be obtained from these resources: